Living in north-east Spain

 Close links to Barcelona and France

-With good communications with France and Barcelona, Empordà is popular with second homeowners and tourists; Girona airport serves the area, with spring to autumn flights, and a few in the winter.
+With good communications with France and Barcelona, Empordà is popular with second homeowners and tourists.
+Girona airport serves the area, with spring to autumn flights, and a few in the winter.
 Barcelona and Perpignan (France) airports are both accessible by train and bus services.
 Not far away are the Pyrenees Mountains, perfect for hiking and skiing.
-There is also a fast train service from Madrid which stops at Barcelona and Girona and goes all the way to Paris.
+There’s also a fast train service from Madrid to Paris, which stops at Barcelona and Girona .

-The main international airport for the region of Catalonia is Barcelona-El Prat, located around 8 miles away from the centre of Barcelona.
+The main international airport is Catalonia is Barcelona-El Prat, located around eight miles away from the centre of Barcelona.
 This is the second largest airport in Spain, after Madrid, and connects the country with the UK, the rest of Spain and further afield.
-From the UK, you can reach Barcelona from several airlines across the country – including British Airways, easyJet, Jet2.com, Monarch and Ryanair.
+From the UK, you can reach Barcelona from using airlines like British Airways, easyJet, Jet2.com, Monarch and Ryanair.
 The Girona-Costa Brave Airport also serves the region, with mostly seasonal flights to the UK and further afield, while Rues Airport, in the south of the region is also served by airports in the UK and mainland Europe during the seasonal months.

 By train, the region can be reached internationally by TGV from Paris to Barcelona – before further trains spidering out to the rest of the region.

 When you say “Spain”, most people will immediately imagine beaches and promenades.
 But there is so much more to the country than its well-known Costas.
 To the north, bordering France, you will find the incredibly beautiful Cerdanya area, located in the mountains of the Pyrenees.